Skip to main content

 3. AI Analysis: Sends code to your configured AI provider for review

-4. Results Display: Shows findings in the activity panel
+4. Results Display: Shows findings and release impact in the activity panel

 Snapshot Hydration